 Management has the responsibility to select and use appropriate accounting policies.
-A summary of the significant accounting policies adopted by the Orange County Local Agency Formation Commission Organization is included in Note 1 to the financial statements.
-As described in Note 9 to the financial statements, the Commission changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87, Leases, in the fiscal year 2022.
+A summary of the significant accounting policies adopted by the Commission is included in Note 1 to the financial statements.
+There has been no initial selection of accounting policies and no changes in significant accounting policies or their application during 2023.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.